 The optional ISA ADN2 A-D card can be retrofitted to an ISA One at any time.
 Engineering experience is not required as the card can easily be installed by the user.

-Note that the ISA One does not support the earlier ISA 2-Channel A-D card.
+Note that the ISA One does not support the contact ISA 20 can of AD card

 Once fitted, configuration of the card is carried out over the network using either RedNet Control or the Dante Controller software application.